cyberbyan1/Bash-Scripting/README.md

 # Bash-Scripting

-This is a depositry of bash scripts I've created.
-Some are for pure practice, others are direct application in obtaining publicly accessible government documentation.
+This is a depository of bash scripts I've created.
+Some are for practice honing acquired skills, others are direct application in obtaining publicly accessible government documentation.